 For more background on the project, see the NHS Digital website.

 2. Interoperable Maternity Records

-The first phase of this project is to create a professionally agreed standard for maternity records.
+The first phase of the Digital Maternity Interoperability project was to create a professionally agreed standard for maternity records.
+NHS Digital now have a Maternity Record Standard relating to direct patient care.
 This will enable all maternity clinical systems to consistently capture information and ‘speak the same language’.

-The second phase is ensuring the information can be shared securely so that everyone involved in the woman’s maternity care, including women themselves, will have access to a standardised set of paperless, digital maternity records.
+The second phase is ensuring we use standard terminology within the maternity record and its messaging to ensure that different systems can share and interpret the information in the record (this will use SNOMED Clinical Terminology and Fast Healthcare Interoperability Resources).
+This will enable everyone involved in the woman’s maternity care, including women themselves, to have access to a standardised set of paperless, digital maternity records.

-The third phase interoperability development, which will allow maternity record information sharing between local maternity systems, professionals and with women.
-This will ensure the electronic maternity records are accessible at the point of care.
-It will support continuity of care and safer care for women and their babies.
+The third phase of the interoperability development will enable healthcare professionals to search for and retrieve maternity records.
+This will ensure the electronic maternity records are accessible at the point of care and support safer care for women and their babies.
 Electronic maternity records that can be shared will reduce the amount of paper used across the service.

 3. Women’s Digital Care Record

 In January 2018, Simon Stevens (NHS England Chief Executive) undertook an in-depth review of the potential activities associated with the ambition to provide women with access to their electronic maternity record.
 A new priority and expectation was given for NHS Digital and NHS England to progress with the implementation of electronic personal records for pregnant women, as a demonstrator for wider citizen enablement.